MichaelCurrin/python-twitter-guide/docs/README.md

 Also, the Tweepy library aims to be a _thin layer_ between your code and the Twitter API, so Tweepy does not always make it clear what values are valid in requests.
 This puts more burden on the developer to figuring things out by looking at both.

 So this website aims at making Tweepy and Twitter API easier to use.
 With additional support by linking to docs and Twitter policies.

+The content here is from my own experience, what I've learnt from other developers or what I researched to help solve someone's question in the Tweepy discord.

+## Contributing

+To request new content or fixes or submit your own changes through a Pull Request, see the [Contributing](https://github.com/MichaelCurrin/python-twitter-guide/blob/master/CONTRIBUTING.md) doc.